SageHack/hacklair/content/working-with-android-logs-and-dumps.md

 ## RAM forensics

 Analyzing allocated memory is quite complex but well documented.
-This [official Android documentation](http:/>/developer.android.com/tools/debugging/debugging-memory.html) provide all the necessary explanations.
+This [official Android documentation](http://developer.android.com/tools/debugging/debugging-memory.html) provides all the necessary explanations.

 You can use those two commands to get basics memory information: